 Laura Schroeder is an Oregon native, born and raised in the small agricultural area of Vale, Oregon.
 She earned her B.A. in 1972 from the University of Oregon and her J.D. in 1987 from Northwestern School of Law, Lewis & Clark College.
-She is admitted to practice law in State and Federal Courts in Oregon, Idaho, Nevada and Washington.
+She is admitted to practice law in State and Federal Courts in Oregon, Idaho, Nevada, Utah, and Washington.
 Laura began her private practice with her father, William F. Schroeder, in Vale.
 She started her own firm in 1991 to better serve the needs of her clients involved in water resource matters.

 Long respected in the water rights (water quantity) arena, representing businesses and municipalities in transactional and litigation matters, Laura’s practice includes water rights acquisitions, sales, contracts, easements, well share and water delivery agreements, adjudications, permitting, extensions, transfers, certification, regulatory compliance and litigation of water rights disputes before state administrative bodies as well as State and Federal trial and appellate courts.